OpenZeppelin/defender-templates/Readme.md

 ### [Governor Automation](defender/governor-automation/README.md)

-This Autotask will check for proposal events that have been emitted by an [OpenZepplin Governor](https://docs.openzeppelin.com/contracts/4.x/api/governance) or [OpenZepplin GovernorCompatibilityBravo](https://docs.openzeppelin.com/contracts/4.x/api/governance#GovernorCompatibilityBravo) contract.
+This Autotask will check for proposal events that have been emitted by an [OpenZeppelin Governor](https://docs.openzeppelin.com/contracts/4.x/api/governance) or [OpenZeppelin GovernorCompatibilityBravo](https://docs.openzeppelin.com/contracts/4.x/api/governance#GovernorCompatibilityBravo) contract.

 If a proposal has been passed (has a state of Succeeded), then the Autotask will queue it in a Timelock (if a Timelock exists) or execute it directly (if no Timelock exists).
 If the proposal is already queued in a Timelock, the Autotask will check when the proposal can be executed (by checking the ETA value) and execute it if possible.